anniejack453/startup/notes.md

 Use the code the package provides in your JavaScript Run your code with node index.js

+## JavaScript

+Array Functions:
+Function	Meaning	Example
+push	Add an item to the end of the array	a.push(4) pop	Remove an item from the end of the array	x = a.pop() slice	Return a sub-array	a.slice(1,-1) sort	Run a function to sort an array in place	a.sort((a,b) => b-a) values	Creates an iterator for use with a for of loop	for (i of a.values()) {...}
+find	Find the first item satisfied by a test function	a.find(i => i < 2) forEach	Run a function on each array item	a.forEach(console.log) reduce	Run a function to reduce each array item to a single item	a.reduce((a, c) => a + c) map	Run a function to map an array to a new array	a.map(i => i+i) filter	Run a function to remove items	a.filter(i => i%2) every	Run a function to test if all items match	a.every(i => i < 3) some	Run a function to test if any items match	a.some(i => i < 1)

+console is basically print, but has console.log, console.time, console.timeEnd, console.count.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.